 NIEHS intends to fund four or five awards totaling $1 million in 2019.
 This funding opportunity is open only to U.S. small business concerns.
 Applicant organizations may submit more than one application, provided that each application is scientifically distinct.
 Applications are due September 11.
 More information is available on the National Institutes of Health Grants website.

 NEI Sponsors Competition to Develop In Vitro Retina Models

-In the current phase of the challenge, NEI will award up to $100,000 each to as many as six teams whose models best address the challenge’s scientific criteria.
+In the current phase of the challenge, NEI will award up to $100,000 each to as many as six teams whose models best address the challenge's scientific criteria.
 Participating teams must designate a captain who is a U.S. citizen or permanent resident.
-Private entities participating must maintain a primary place of business in the United States.
-Federal offices or employees are not eligible to participate, and federal funds may not be used to develop submissions.
+Private entities participating must maintain a primary place of business in the U.S. Federal offices or employees are not eligible to participate, and federal funds may not be used to develop submissions.
 Submission deadline is October 1; winners will be announced in December.
 Challenge details are available on the NEI website.

 Proposals Invited for New Applications for In Vitro Respiratory Toxicity Systems